fandreuz/open-data-repository-server/presentation/slides.md

 ### Re-usable

-1. Multiple accurate and relevant attrbiutes in metadata
+1. Multiple accurate and relevant metadata attributes
 2. License (same as dataset)
 3. Provenance
 4. Community standard (DataCite: compulsory and a subset of recommended fields)